Best Compression Vest for Autism & ADHD: 2026 Guide

 - Pair with positive activities.
 First use it during something they enjoy (drawing, snack time).

 - Gradually increase.
-Work up to 20-30 minutes before challenging tasks.
+Work up to 20-30 minutes only if the child stays comfortable.

 - Watch for cues.
-If your child tries to remove it, seems distressed, or overheats, take it off.
+If your child tries to remove it, seems distressed, breathes differently, or overheats, take it off.

 For Adults